 Still, most of us can find some common ground with each other about which ones to choose.
 The problem exists because so many exist. some work better and some don’t.
 Some stick better and some fall right off the lure after a cast or two.
 Things like coffee, garlic, anise, crawfish, minnow, and salt are in common use in these products.
 The question is no longer if they produce extra bites or not.

 Fish attractant works so well that you can go into any tackle store and see the shelves absolutely lined with different ones in different flavors, smells, and textures.
 They also have ones for different fish species.
-Of those, many are to centered around attracting the Largemouth.
+Of those, many are to center around attracting the largemouth.
 It can become impossible to decide.
 Because of this, we have made a list of the most effective ones that we have found.
-All of the ones on this list were hand picked by our own reviewers.
+All of the ones on this list were hand-picked by our own reviewers.

 Our top spot goes to Liquid Mayhem.
 Liquid Mayhem is packed with the greatest scent and flavor.
 It has such a good appeal because it is made out of real bait.

 That alone should prove how effective it is.
 They actually took real bait, mashed it up, and made a gel out of it.
 If that isn’t natural in the water, nothing else is.
 It also comes in a potent, extremely sticky, gel makeup.